yangru1q1/ProjectAssignment3Coursera/README.md

 - Please put the run_analysis.R script and "UCI HAR Dataset" folder under the same folder and set the folder as current working directory in order to run the run_analysis.R.

 - After running the run_analysis.R scription, you should have a "result.txt" under the current working directory.
-Using read.table() function with 'header = TRUE' to load the required tidy data set.
+Using read.table() function with 'header = TRUE' to load the required tidy data set in R.

+- Use R version 3.4.3